ltbits/davinci-resolve-manuals/README.md

 # DaVinci Resolve Reference Manuals

-These are DaVinci Resolve reference manuals as published by Blackmagic Design.
-Alongside full versions, there're extracted parts for each section of the manual.
-Contents of these documents are not modified or altered in any way are presented exactly as published by the vendor.
+These are DaVinci Resolve reference manuals published by Blackmagic Design.
+In addition to the full versions, there are extracted parts for each section of the manual.
+The contents of these documents are not modified or altered in any way and are presented exactly as published by the vendor.